Christmas is approaching…. Again 🙂

 I was trapped in old habits, constantly repeating the same situations.
 I wanted to have the control, forgetting that it also meant to be behind walls, making everything inflexible and blocked.

 Your knowledge, ability to emphatize and humor were always helpful.
-You thought me to breath deeply and to be attentive to the body, to feel the sensations without judging.
+You taught me to breath deeply and to be attentive to the body, to feel the sensations without judging.
 I learned to embrace and trust my body.
 I am confident again, I am not afraid of challenges anymore, to the contrary, I am looking for them.

 Now, once in a while, when I catch myself breathing superficialy for a moment, I hear (in my head of course) a soft voice telling me: “breathe deeply”…and that is what I’m continuing doing – with a bright smile in my face…